Nuedexta (dextromethorphan / quinidine) and Alcohol / Food Interactions

 Using dextromethorphan together with quiNIDine may increase the effects of dextromethorphan.
-Contact your doctor if you experience severe dizziness, anxiety, restless feeling, nervousness, confusion, hallucinations, or slow, shallow breathing.
+Contact your doctor if you experience difficulty breathing, dizziness, drowsiness, anxiety, restless feeling, nervousness, confusion, or diarrhea.
 If your doctor does prescribe these medications together, you may need a dose adjustment or special test to safely use both medications.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Using dextromethorphan together with ethanol can increase nervous system side effects such as dizziness, drowsiness, and difficulty concentrating.
 Some people may also experience impairment in thinking and judgment.
 You should avoid or limit the use of alcohol while being treated with dextromethorphan.
 Do not use more than the recommended dose of dextromethorphan, and avoid activities requiring mental alertness such as driving or operating hazardous machinery until you know how the medication affects you.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medication without first talking to your doctor.

 Consumer information for this interaction is not currently available.